-"This Is How I Read"
+This Is How I Read

 For years I wondered why I would get massive headaches when trying to study.
 Why did the words seem to swim around on the page like so many fish?
 Why couldn’t I read at all when there were noisy distractions?
 Perhaps I was dyslexic.

-Somehow I managed to experience much of my life without ever realizing I had a condition known as 'Non-verbal Learning Disorder', (or NLD), until I was finally diagnosed with it in 2005 and came to understand that I simply do not learn by reading.
+Somehow I managed to experience much of my life without ever realizing I had a condition called Non-verbal Learning Disorder (or NLD) until I was finally diagnosed with it in 2005 and came to understand that I simply do not learn by reading.
 I learn by hearing.

 Yes I’m that girl – the one who often feels left out in a world full of books; the one who has a quick and curious mind that hungers for knowledge but knows she will never own a Kindle and often wonders what all the hype is about over the latest best-seller.
-Yes I’m the girl who fears being put into any situation where she will be required to read aloud yet is secretly grateful to be blessed with an amazing ability to memorize information so that she can usually fake it on those rare occasions when reading aloud is unavoidable.
+Yes I’m the girl who fears being put into any situation where she will be required to read aloud but is secretly grateful to be blessed with an amazing ability to memorize information so that she can usually fake it on those rare occasions when reading aloud is unavoidable.

-The term ‘Learning Disorder’ often gets translated as “not too bright” when in reality the opposite is often true.
-People with NLD are often accused of being lazy, rude, uncooperative, and worse.
-Nothing could be farther from the truth!
-They are hardworking, persistent, goal-oriented, and incredibly honest.
-People who have learning disabilities tend to try harder.
+The term Learning Disorder often gets translated as 'not too bright' when in fact the opposite is often true.
+People with NLD are often accused of being lazy, rude, uncooperative, and worse when nothing could be farther from the truth.
+They are often hardworking, persistent, goal-oriented, and incredibly honest.
+People who have learning disabilities have to try harder.
 They face daily challenges that others often fail to recognize, they are often judged unfairly, and their needs are seldom accommodated.